 Creativity, for me, is a way of listening and feeling.
-It means opening yourself to an idea before it fully exists, sensing its shape, and finding the language, visual or otherwise, that lets it breathe.
+It means opening yourself to an idea before it fully exists, sensing its shape, and finding the language that lets it breathe.
 It is a balance of structure and intuition, logic and play.

 Credibility & Community